tpolecat/tpolecat.github.io/_doobie-0.2.1-SNAPSHOT/04-Selecting.md

   Country(DZA,Algeria,31471000,Some(49982.0))
 ```

-You can also nest case classes and/or tuples arbitrarily as long as the eventual members are of supported columns types.
+You can also nest case classes, `HList`s, and/or tuples arbitrarily as long as the eventual members are of supported columns types.
 For instance, here we map the same set of columns to a tuple of two case classes:

 ```scala
 case class Code(code: String)